mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 The techniques I describe below will apply to code reviews generally, but it will work *best* in an environment where the following conditions are true:

-* Your teammate are humans.
+* Your teammates are humans.
   * Their reactions to criticism and their ability to learn from this criticism fall within the range of behavior one would expect of humans.
 * Your code reviews are with developers you work with regularly.
   * You can't do an effective code review with someone who hates you, and a code review affords you many opportunities to make your teammate hate you in the future.
-  * If you're a maintainer for an open source project and you receive lots of "drive-by" patches from people who submit once and then never contribute again, the relationship-preservation aspects of these techniques will still work, but you can safely ignore the tips designed to improve your long-term relationship with this person.
+  * If you're a maintainer for an open source project and you receive lots of "drive-by" patches from people who submit once and then never contribute again, the relationship-preservation aspects of these techniques will still work, but you may choose to focus less on the tips designed to improve your long-term relationship with your teammate.
-* Your team requires code review approval before checking in any code.
-  * If code reviews are optional or do not require explicit signoff, these techniques will still work, but you'll want to apply an even lighter touch to ensure that the author doesn't simply skip review or ignore your notes because they find them overwhelming or obstructive.
 * Your team writes unit tests.
-  * There is a cultural expectation on your team that functional changes to the code be accompanied by corresponding unit tests.
   * You can do code reviews without unit tests, but it requires the reviewer to do a lot more mental work.
 These techniques assume that the reviewer can gain confidence in the code's correctness by reading the unit tests or suggesting additional test cases.

 # What is a code review?

 The term "code review" is very broad.
-It can refer to simply having a teammate read some code over your shoulder or to a 20-person line-by-line meeting, so let me clarify the type of review I'm describing in this article (TODO: reword).
+It can refer to simply having a teammate read some code over your shoulder or to a 20-person meeting to dissect the code line by line.
+When I say "code review" in this article, I'm describing a process that is asynchronous and written.

 The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it is ready to be checked in to the team's codebase.
 A code review can have multiple reviewers, but in this article, I assume for simplicity that you are the sole reviewer.